andrewdavidmackenzie/flow/flowc/tests/test-flows/array-input/array-input.md

 Features Used
 ===
-* Context Flow
+* Root Flow
 * Context Functions used (`stdout`)
-* Sub-flow inside a context flow
+* Sub-flow inside a root flow
 * Sub-flow initializer
 * Connecting from an element of an array input to a flow